flutter/plugins/packages/in_app_purchase/in_app_purchase_platform_interface/README.md

 `InAppPurchasePlatform` by calling
 `InAppPurchasePlatform.setInstance(MyPlatformInAppPurchase())`.

+To implement functionality that is specific to the platform and is not covered by the [`InAppPurchasePlatform`][2] idiomatic API, extend [`InAppPurchasePlatformAddition`][3] with the platform-specific functionality, and when the plugin is registered, set the addition instance by calling the `InAppPurchasePlatformAddition.instance = MyPlatformInAppPurchaseAddition()`.

 # Note on breaking changes

 Strongly prefer non-breaking changes (such as adding a method to the interface)